 The PetFix Story

 After two years of research into programs across the country and with the help of an advisory board and two regional conferences that brought representatives from animal welfare and the veterinary communities together, the PetFix Plan was formed.
 The result was a decision to begin with a mobile clinic.
 PetFix took possession of a new 33’ surgery on wheels and began routine operation in January 2006.
-In 2011, when it became clear that the mobile clinic was about to reach capacity, the board launched a yearlong strategic planning process, which culminated in the decision to open a Humane Alliance-model stationary clinic in Euclid to serve Northeast Ohio.
+In 2011, when it became clear that the mobile clinic was about to reach capacity, the board launched a yearlong strategic planning process, which culminated in the decision to open an ASPCA Spay/Neuter Alliance model stationary clinic in Euclid to serve Northeast Ohio.
 The board launched a successful campaign to raise $500,000 and the stationary clinic was open for business on July 17, 2013.

-Today, we are continuing to grow.
 In August 2016, we received a $33,000 expansion grant from the ASPCA to help equip our clinic for a second full-time surgical team.
-With additional kennels, a fully outfitted surgery suite and more, we were ready to bring on a second veterinarian and RVT at the end of year and we are beginning to significantly ramp up our capacity for spay/neuter!
-We hope to increase our annual surgical numbers to 10,000 by 2019.
+With additional kennels, a fully outfitted surgery suite and more, we were ready to bring on a second veterinarian and RVT to significantly ramp up our capacity for spay/neuter!
+In 2021 we performed 10,419 surgeries.
+Our highest number ever!

 By making spay/neuter surgeries affordable and accessible to pet owners, feral cat caregivers, shelters, rescues, and animal control agencies placing animals for adoption, we believe we can play a major role in making Northeast Ohio a region where every cat and dog born has a safe place to live.